Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Discussion

 As shown in \autoref{tab:results:quality}, simulations underestimate experimental results for the \qty{0.35}{\GeV \per \atomicmassunit} \qty{50}{\mm} steel + \qty{100}{\mm} PE configuration.
 This setup, with the most material in the beam path, is expected to put a strain on the MC code, particularly in evaluating nuclear cross sections for less common beam and material combinations.
 Therefore, the discrepancy can be attributed to the MC transport.

 A satisfactory agreement can be found between the simulated and the experimental spectra of the GCR simulator (\autoref{fig:results:fy_components}), resulting from the combination of the six configurations applying the weights $\omega$.
-Despite the previously highlighted discrepancy of the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator (\autoref{fig:results:0.35GeV_mod}) between experimental and simulated data, the value of the weight associated to this component, $\qty{4.718e-03}{}$, is sufficiently small to limit its influence on the total GCR spectrum. \\ Concerning the GCR simulator, the quality factor obtained from experimental data, using the $Q_y(y)$ definition, shows the best agreement with the quality factor obtained directly from the LET spectra, following the optimization process described in \cite{lunati2025mc}.
-Finally, when comparing the GCR simulator spectrum with the data collected during the shuttle mission, regardless the different conditions, in \autoref{fig:results:GCR_vs_STS} a good agreement can be observed.
+Despite the previously highlighted discrepancy of the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator (\autoref{fig:results:0.35GeV_mod}) between experimental and simulated data, the value of the weight associated to this component, $\qty{4.718e-03}{}$, is sufficiently small to limit its influence on the total GCR spectrum. \replyTo{12}This observation is supported by the comparison shown in \autoref{fig:results:fy_components}: as the simulations are not affected by the discrepancy in the low lineal energy range ($y \lesssim \qty{8}{\keV \per \micro \m}$) of \autoref{fig:results:0.35GeV_mod}, a substantial variation would be propagated to the comparison between the GCR simulator experimental spectrum and the simulated one.
+This is not the case as the general trend of \autoref{fig:results:fy_components} is preserved in both the simulation data and experimental data.
+Furthermore, the quality factors of \autoref{tab:results:quality_GCR} are compatible between the simulations and the experiment.\\

+Finally, when comparing the GCR simulator spectrum with the data collected during the shuttle mission in \autoref{fig:results:GCR_vs_STS},\replyTo{13} a general agreement can be observed between the STS and GCR simulator microdosimetric spectra.
+We emphasize that this is a qualitative comparison under differing conditions.
+While the interpretation of specific sources of discrepancies is challenging, the general agreement provides supporting evidence that the developed GCR simulator produces spectra that are consistent in magnitude and shape with real space-based measurements.
+The total spectrum, obtained using the weights and normalization described in \autoref{sec:results:GCR_simulator}, are consistent within uncertainties across most of the lineal energy range.

 It is worth mentioning that by adjusting the value of the weights $\omega$, as described in \cite{lunati2025mc}, enable to reproduce a GCR field under different heliospheric conditions without changing the hardware.